Personal preferences become the parameters of our lives – and most of them, they don’t make much of a difference one way or the other.

 Ice cold water can also thicken mucus, making it more difficult to swallow and resulting in or worsening congestion.
 This can relate to digestion in a number of surprising ways…

-For example, congestion can force us to breathe through our mouths rather than our noses.
-This leads to dry mouth and limited saliva production.
+For example, congestion can force us to breathe through our mouths rather than our noses, which leads to dry mouth and limited saliva production.
 It can also cause an upset stomach or even diarrhea if you swallow too much of it.

 And most importantly, drinking cold water may cause blood vessel constriction.
 It also lowers your body’s natural temperature.